microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/examples/v1.0-beta/New-MgEntitlementManagementAccessPackage.md

 AdditionalProperties            : {[@odata.context, https://graph.microsoft.com/beta/$metadata#identityGovernance/entitlementManagement/accessPackages/$entity]}
 ```

-This command creates an access package with he defined display name under the specified catalog.
+This example creates an access package with he defined display name under the specified catalog.
+The $allowedRequestors variable should contain the **id** of the requestor.